Challenging a benefit decision - where to start

 - 30 days from the date of the decision for Child Tax Credit and Working Tax Credit decisions

 - one month from the date of the decision for Child Benefit and Guardian's Allowance decisions.

-You can appeal Child Benefit or Guardian’s Allowance decisions in an independent tribunal as long as you asked for mandatory reconsideration within 13 months of the decision.
+You can appeal Child Benefit or Guardian’s Allowance decisions in an independent tribunal within 13 months of the mandatory reconsideration decision.

 More useful information